fernandodelacalle/yolo-darkflow-movidius/README.md

-# yolo-darkflow-movidius

 Need to have darkflow (https://github.com/thtrieu/darkflow) installed in the path.

-You can follow the next steps:
+You can follow the next steps o run the install.sh script:
 ```
 git clone https://github.com/fernandodelacalle/yolo-darkflow-movidius.git